mrizaln/glfw-cpp/README.md

 int main()
 {
-    // Context here refers to global state that glfw initializes not OpenGL context.
+    // Instance here refers to global state that glfw_cpp initializes in order to communicate with
-    // This class can only have one valid instance and throws when instantiated again.
+    // the internals of GLFW.
+This class can only have one valid instance and throws when
-    // The init function returns a RAII handle that automatically deinit the Context on destruction. glfw::Context::Handle context = glfw_cpp::init(glfw::Api::OpenGL{
+    // instantiated again.
+The init function returns a RAII handle that automatically deinit the
+    // Instance on destruction.
+    glfw::Instance::Handle instance = glfw_cpp::init(glfw::Api::OpenGL{
         .m_major   = 3,
         .m_minor   = 3,
         .m_profile = glfw::Api::OpenGL::Profile::CORE,